Python for Everybody Specialization

 About this Specialization

-This Specialization builds on the success of the Python for Everybody course and will introduce fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.
-In the Capstone Project, you’ll use the technologies learned throughout the Specialization to design and create your own applications for data retrieval, processing, and visualization.
+This Specialization builds on the success of the Python for Everybody course.
+Using the Python programming language, it will introduce fundamental programming concepts, including data structures, networked application program interfaces, and databases.
+In the Capstone Project, you’ll use the technologies learned throughout the Specialization to design and create your data retrieval, processing, and visualization applications.

 WHAT YOU WILL LEARN

-Create your own applications for data retrieval and processing
+Create your applications for data retrieval and processing

 Describe the basics of the Structured Query Language (SQL) and database design